zama-ai/concrete/docs/application-tutorial/game_of_life.md

 - `dimension`, to chose the size of the grid; the larger, the slower
 - `method`, to chose which implementation is used for the grid update
 - `log2_global_p_error` and `log2_p_error`, to chose the probability of correctness (see the Concrete documentation for more information)
-- `simulate`, to perform simulated computation, i.e., not in FHE
+- `simulate`, to perform simulated computation, i.e., without any encryption

 ### Typical Executions